gs4711/org.openhab.binding.velux/README-1.14.md

 ## Binding Configuration

-The <B>Velux KLF200</B> bridge has to be configured with some parameters, at least with the IP address of the bridge.
+The binding can be configured by parameters in the global configuration file `openhab.cfg`.

 | Property       | Default                | Required | Description                                               |
 |----------------|------------------------|:--------:|-----------------------------------------------------------|